Marc-Berg/node-red-contrib-iobroker/README.md

 ## Installation

 ### Upload .tgz

-You can install this package manually by downloading the .tgz file from the GitHub Releases page and uploading it directly into your Node-RED palette.
+- Download the .tgz file from the latest release (https://github.com/Marc-Berg/node-red-contrib-iobroker/releases) on GitHub.
+- Open your Node-RED editor.
+- Go to the palette manager (Menu → "Manage palette").
+- Switch to the "Install" tab.
+- Click on "Upload a .tgz file" and select the downloaded .tgz file.
+- Wait for the installation to complete and restart Node-RED if prompted.

 ## Usage